It was nothing special, really, an overcast bus

 Loosened bunting chases dead leaves across the gravel yard

 as each traveller enters a large, sun-lit room.
 Then the door

 closes, tightly.
-Their final destination piped in on thunder
+Their final destination piped in from thunder

 Ben Hession is a Wollongong based writer.
 His poetry has been published by Eureka Street, International Chinese Language Forum, Cordite Poetry Review, Verity La, Mascara Literary Review and Bluepepper, as well as the Live Poets anthology Can I Tell You A Secret?
 Ben’s poem, ‘A Song of Numbers’, was shortlisted for the 2013 Australian Poetry Science Poetry award.
 Ben is also a music journalist and is involved with community broadcasting.